retaildevcrews/ngsa-asb/docs/deployLodeRunnerYaml.md

 ### Configure App Subdomain Endpoints

-You will need to manually setup the endpoints for the `loderunner-ui` and `loderunner-api` apps.
+You will need to manually setup the endpoints for the `loderunner` app.
 Follow the steps in the [subdomain setup guide](../README.md#create-a-subdomain-endpoint) for each application endpoint to setup.

 ### Validate